Hostile Takeover

 “Worker drones would stand little chance against murder drones, it is true.
 How would you like to be more than workers?”

 Doll stalked forward.
 Light shone in her hands.
 Even from this angle, Khan recognized that symbol.
 The folding table glowed sympathetically, and rose from the grilled bunker floor.
-The card game rained off the table as invisible force folded it up and cast it aside.
+The card game rained off the table as a phantom force folded it up and cast it aside.
 With a bang, it hit walls of the bunker.
 The tallyboard shook, and fell.

 And then Doll halted, having walked past the four other WDF members, turning before Door 1.
 She regarded Khan seriously.
 “Do you remember my mother?”